-- · Unpacking "The Great Resignation"
+- Unpacking "The Great Resignation"

-- · The chilling effects of burnout
+- The chilling effects of burnout

-- · Embracing a hybrid world
+- Embracing a hybrid world

+- Good vs. bad managers

+- Building teams that go the distance

 All analyses were conducted using Microsoft Excel.
 Frequencies were calculated for each item with the entire sample.
 Further, the sample was grouped based on several characteristics including: